TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/RteApi/Transformations/TransformationOverview/Index.rst

    Transformation filter
          ts\_transform

    Description
          Transforms the content with regard to most of the issues related to content elements types 'Text' and 'Text w/Image'.
-The mode is optimized for the content rendering of the static template “content (default)” which uses old <font> tag style rendering.The mode is a “hybrid” mode which tries to save only the necessary HTML in the database so that content might still be easily edited without the RTE.
+The mode is optimized for the content rendering of the static template "content (default)" which uses old <font> tag style rendering.The mode is a "hybrid" mode which tries to save only the necessary HTML in the database so that content might still be easily edited without the RTE.
-         For instance a text paragraph will be encapsulated in <p> tags while in the database it will just be a single line ended by a line break character.(Supports the “cms” extension)
+         For instance a text paragraph will be encapsulated in <p> tags while in the database it will just be a single line ended by a line break character.(Supports the "cms" extension)

 .. container:: table-row

    Transformation filter
          css\_transform

    Description
-         Like “ts\_transform”, but headers and bulletlists are preserved as
+         Like "ts\_transform", but headers and bulletlists are preserved as
          <Hx> tags and <OL> / <UL> (TYPOLIST and TYPOHEAD are still converted
-         to Hx and OL/UL, but not reversely...) and tables are preserved (PROC.preserveTables is disabled).The mode is optimized for the content rendering done by “css\_styled\_content” or similar.
+         to Hx and OL/UL, but not reversely...) and tables are preserved (PROC.preserveTables is disabled).The mode is optimized for the content rendering done by "css\_styled\_content" or similar.

 .. container:: table-row

    Transformation filter
          ts\_preserve

    Description
          Converts the list of preserved tags - if any - to <SPAN>-tags with a custom parameter 'specialtag' which holds the value of the original